dainst/arachnefrontend/README.md

 npm run e2e
 ```

-to run the e2e tests.
-Precontition for this to work is that you have the `dist` dir gets served at `localhost:8081`, as
-is the case when you run `npm start`.
+to run the e2e tests matching the filename pattern `e2e/*.spec.js`.
+Precontition for this to work is that you have the `dist` dir gets served at `localhost:8081`, as is the case when you run `npm start`.

 ### Server Configuration